Rali0s/MONARCH/README.md

 python killchain_cli.py
 ```

-Use the arrow keys to select a stage of the Kill Chain and press Enter to read its description, tooling, and methodology.
+Select a stage by entering its number, view the description, tooling, and methodology, then press Enter to return to the menu.
 Press
-`Ctrl+C` or choose **Quit** to exit gracefully.
+`q` or `Ctrl+C` to exit gracefully.

 ## External contract references